-Welcome to Netflix on your Chromecast!
-Use this article to learn about Netflix features and how to set up and sign out of your account.
-If you’re unsure if your device supports Netflix, follow the steps on the “Set up Netflix” tab to attempt to locate the Netflix app.
+Use this article to learn about Netflix features on Chromecast and how to set up and sign out of your account.
+If don't know if your device works with Netflix, follow the steps in the Set Up Netflix section.

 Chromecasts will work with Netflix wherever Netflix is available, but may only be available for purchase in these regions.

-- Compatible with the Chrome browser on Windows, Mac, and Chromebook computers
+Compatible with the Chrome browser on Windows, Mac, and Chromebook computers

-- Chrome browser versions older than version 51 must have the Google Cast extension installed
+Chrome browser versions older than version 51 must have the Google Cast extension installed

 Each device must have the latest updates installed.
 You can update the Netflix app from the Google Play Store on Android devices and the App Store on Apple mobile devices.
 The Google Chrome browser updates automatically.

-Chromecast will stream Netflix TV shows and movies in 1080p; titles with an HD symbol will stream in high definition with an internet connection speed of 5 megabits per second or more.
+Chromecasts will stream Netflix TV shows and movies in 1080p; titles with an HD symbol will stream in high definition with an internet connection speed of 5 megabits per second or more.

-Chromecast Ultra will stream Netflix TV shows and movies in 4K; titles with an UltraHD symbol will stream in ultra high definition with an internet connection speed of 25 megabits per second or more.
+Chromecast Ultras will stream Netflix TV shows and movies in 4K; titles with an UltraHD symbol will stream in ultra high definition with an internet connection speed of 25 megabits per second or more.

-Subtitles and Audio:
+Subtitles and Audio

-Chromecast supports subtitles, alternative audio (dubbing, other languages), and 5.1 Surround Sound when available.
+Chromecasts support subtitles, alternative audio (dubbing, other languages), and 5.1 Surround Sound when available.

-- Select a TV show or movie to watch and press Play.
+Select a TV show or movie to watch and press Play.

 Your device is now connected to your Netflix account.
-Enjoy!

 For specific information about disconnecting your Netflix account from your device, visit the following articles:

-- A TV compatible with Ultra HD streaming from Netflix, connected to your Chromecast via an HDMI port that supports HDCP 2.2 or later (usually the HDMI 1 port).
+A TV compatible with Ultra HD streaming from Netflix, connected to your Chromecast via an HDMI port that supports HDCP 2.2 or later (usually the HDMI 1 port).

-- A plan that supports streaming in Ultra HD.
+A plan that supports streaming in Ultra HD.
 You can check which plan you're currently on at netflix.com/ChangePlan.

-- A steady internet connection speed of 25 megabits per second or higher.
+A steady internet connection speed of 25 megabits per second or higher.

 The following Chromecast models currently support Netflix in Ultra HD: